 If you haven’t read Stack Overflow’s Developer Survey yet, then you definitely should.
 They carry out an annual overview of the developer community around the world; discussing how developers learn, build their careers and the tools that they use in their jobs.

-From the research we noticed a big trend – virtually all of the respondents were young (49%), white (74%), straight (93%), males (92%).
+From the research, we noticed a common trend – virtually all of the respondents were young (49%), white (74%), straight (93%), males (92%).
 We’ve written a whitepaper about diversity in tech, using some of the statistics from the survey.

 So, how can underrepresented groups crack the industry if the people working in it don’t prioritise them?
 It’s a big thing for Hyve, especially in an industry like ours, that’s known for being so inclusive.

-Read the full whitepaper – What does a developer look like in 2018?
+Read the full story here – What does a developer look like in 2018?